Q. Can the same proposal submitted to RCSA be submitted to another agency or foundation?

 Q. Is a faculty member in a biology department eligible for a Cottrell College Science Award?

-A. Yes, provided the research being proposed meets the criterion for “significant overlap” with one or more of the core programmatic disciplines of astronomy, chemistry or physics.
+A. Yes, provided the research being proposed meets the criterion for “significant overlap” with one or more of the core programmatic disciplines of astronomy, chemistry or physics, and the research topic is not listed as "not funded" in the CCSA Guidelines section.

 Q. Am I eligible for a Cottrell College Science Award if I am a faculty member in a science division that does not maintain traditional science departments?

 A. Possibly.
 In such cases eligibility will be determined by the discipline in which the principal investigator's degree(s) was awarded and the function of the individual within the science division.
 This division must have a major program in the relevant discipline that can provide students a bachelor’s degree.
-In addition, the research being proposed must meet the criterion for “significant overlap” with one or more of the core programmatic disciplines of astronomy, chemistry or physics.
+In addition, the research being proposed must meet the criteria described in the Guidelines section.
+If you are confused or not sure about your eligibility, please contact an RCSA program director.

 Q. Can a tenured faculty member who has previously received RCSA funding in the Cottrell College Science Award program apply for funding?

-A. No, not in the single-investigator program.
-Eligibility is limited to faculty within the first three years of their first faculty appointment.
+A. No. Eligibility is limited to faculty within the first three years of their first faculty appointment.
 No renewal or follow-on awards are possible.
-Tenured faculty may be eligible in the collaborative, multi-investigator Cottrell College Science Award program.

-Q. If, as a beginning faculty member, my application is denied during my third year of eligibility, may I submit the following year?
+Q. If, as a beginning faculty member, my application is denied during my second year of eligibility, may I submit the following year?

 Q. My research is aimed at developing (for example) a “new electronic device” or “new biomedical device” or ”other application” based on the latest technology coming from state-of-the-art basic research in the field.
 Would my project be eligible for support in this program?